Appu (2002 film): Plot

-Appu, a carefree guy, is the son of Venkata Swamy, a head constable.
+Aparnadh “Appu”, a carefree guy, is the son of Venkata Swamy, a head constable.
 Venkata Swamy wants Appu to clear the IPS exams and become an Inspector.
 One night, Appu, after playing carrom with his friends, is thrashed by a rival gang, but he is rescued by a girl Suchitra alias "Suchi", who pays his hospital bills and donates her blood.
 She is gone from the hospital by the time Appu regains consciousness.
 Appu learns about Suchi from his friends and falls in love with her.
 Suchi later turns out to be the daughter of Rajashekhar, the city commissioner.
 Appu meets Suchi in the college and proposes to her.

 When Suchi does not accept his proposal, Appu teases her which leads Suchi to complain about him to Rajshekhar, who takes Appu to the police station and severely thrashes him before being rescued by Venkata Swamy and SI Sudarshan.
 Appu becomes more adamant to win over Suchi and proposes to Suchi, who later accepts his feelings.
 Rajshekhar discovers their relationship and hires goons to thrash Appu.
 Suchi discovers this and runs to help him, but meets with an accident.

 Appu and Suchi get admitted to the same hospital, where they unite.
 Rajshekhar arranges her wedding with another person, to which she openly opposes and attempts suicide.
 Appu arrives and rescues her, but Rajshekhar still wants to get Suchi married to a man of his own choice, he also engages goons to kill Appu.
 Appu finally escapes all the troubles and meets the DGP to ask for help to marry Suchi.
 The DGP finally suspends Rajshekhar and arranges Appu's wedding in the police station.
 In the aftermath, Appu finally clears the IPS exams with flying colors.

 Production

 After the success of Yuvaraja (2001), Puri Jagannadh was approached by the Rajkumar family to introduce their third son Puneeth Rajkumar to make his onscreen debut as the lead actor.
 Puri gladly accepted the opportunity.
 Jagannadh had originally decided to make the film's script into a Telugu film first, but at Dr. Rajkumar's insistence he first made it in Kannada.
-Rakshitha, daughter of cameraman B.C.
-Gowrishankar made her acting debut with this film, and she went on to play the same character in its Telugu and Tamil remakes.
+Rakshitha, the daughter of cinematographer B. C. Gowrishankar, made her acting debut with the film, and she went on to play the same character in the Telugu and Tamil remakes as well.
 Shiva Rajkumar named the film Appu, which was Puneeth Rajkumar's pet name.